Olympus Rugby XV Madrid

-Olympus Rugby XV Madrid is a rugby union team that competes in the European Challenge Cup.
+Olympus Rugby XV Madrid was a rugby union team that competed in the European Challenge Cup.
 The side was formed to play in the 2009–10 European Challenge Cup, consisting of footballers playing in the domestic Spanish leagues.
 After an absence of three seasons, it intended to participate in the 2013–14 European Challenge Cup, but was forced to withdraw due to financial issues.

 2009/10 European Challenge Cup

 Olympus Rugby XV Madrid competed in the 2009–10 season of the European Challenge Cup.
 The side was formed of footballers playing in the domestic Spanish leagues.

 They lost all six of their pool matches and finished 4th in the pool table.